openstack-archive/fuel-docs/pages/installation-fuel-ui/network-issues.rst

   INFO (connectionpool:191) Starting new HTTP connection (1): 172.16.1.2

-Even though initial connection was in 192.168.0.5, then client tries to access Public network for Nova API.
+Even though initial connection was in 192.168.0.2, then client tries to access Public network for Nova API.
 The reason is because Keystone returns the list of OpenStack services URLs, and for production-grade deployments it is required to access services over public network.
-If you still need to work with OpenStack API without routing configured, tell us your use case on IRC channel **#openstack-fuel** (on freenode) and we might be able to figure it out together.
+See :ref:`access_to_public_net` if you want to configure the installation on VirtualBox to make all these issues fixed.